 It is fact that some people in the world have the habit of using the left hand by birth.
 However, in Nepal using the left hand during any auspicious occasion showcases disrespect.
 Further, if you ever got the chance to have dinner at Nepalese People house just try to use your right hand to eat.

 You might have seen and experienced different shades of landscapes and adventures during your travel throughout the world.
 But, venturing the journey to this beautiful landlocked country, Nepal, you will get mesmerized by the amazing hospitality of the smiling Nepali People.
 Keeping in mind the mantra of respecting guests like gods, Nepalese people make your stay in each household and restaurant a memorable one.

-Hospitality of gregarious Nepali people is among the ones, for attracting travellers to join the Nepal Tour again and again.
+Hospitality of gregarious Nepali people is among the ones, for attracting travellers to join the Nepal Tour and Treks again and again.

 Marijuana Grow Well in Nepali Land